Darcyddx/Active-Vision/Documentation/Scrum/April/23_April.md

 ## What am I doing next?
 - Analyze the app’s UI layout to determine optimal placement for posture point overlays without obstructing critical elements

+### Zhiyuan Lu

+## What have I done?

+- Implement the code in post-processing - for each 17 heatmap outputs, find the largest pixel value in heatmap and find that coordinate in heatmap.

+## What am I doing next?

+- Implement subpixel refinement